 - Maintain a 3.0 GPA average,

-Successful completion of the Law and Society Scholars Program as a 2Y Scholar guarantees a:
+Successful completion of the Law and Society Scholars Program requirements guarantees:

 - Certificate of Achievement as a Time + Change Conference presenter,